Svetlana Kuznetsova: 2001–2002: First WTA titles

-Kuznetsova began playing in tournaments on the ITF circuit in 2000, winning her first title on the circuit in April 2001.
+Kuznetsova began playing in tournaments on the ITF Circuit in 2000, winning her first title on the circuit in April 2001.
 Her first appearances in the main draws of tournaments on the main WTA Tour were at the Madrid Open in May of that year and at the Waikoloa Championships in September, losing in the second round on both occasions.
 She finished the year 2001 ranked 259.

-Kuznetsova made her debut in the main draw of a Grand Slam at the 2002 Australian Open, where, as a qualifier, she reached the second round before losing to 16th seed Iroda Tulyaganova.
+Kuznetsova made her major main-draw debut at the 2002 Australian Open, where, as a qualifier, she reached the second round, before losing to 16th seed Iroda Tulyaganova.
 However, she previously lost in the qualifying rounds of both the 2001 French Open and 2001 Wimbledon.

-As a qualifier at the clay-court Nordea Nordic Light Open in Helsinki, Finland in August, Kuznetsova won her first WTA singles title, defeating world No. 24 Patty Schnyder in the quarterfinals for her first win over a top 40 player, before defeating Denisa Chládková in the final.
+As a qualifier at the clay-court Nordic Light Open in Helsinki, Finland in August, Kuznetsova won her first WTA singles title, defeating world No. 24 Patty Schnyder in the quarterfinals for her first win over a top 40 player, before defeating Denisa Chládková in the final.
 Kuznetsova entered the top 100 for the first time as a result of that victory.
 Kuznetsova qualified for the US Open, defeating 19th seed Anne Kremer in the first round for her first win over a top 20 player, before losing in the third round to 13th seed Silvia Farina Elia.
-In September, Kuznetsova won her second title at the hard court Commonwealth Bank Tennis Classic in Bali, Indonesia, defeating former Grand Slam champions Arantxa Sánchez Vicario and Conchita Martínez.
-Also during 2002, she teamed up with Sánchez Vicario to win the first WTA doubles titles of her career, in Sopot, Poland, Helsinki and Kōtō, Japan.
+In September, Kuznetsova won her second title at the hardcourt Bali Tennis Classic in Indonesia, defeating former major champions Arantxa Sánchez Vicario and Conchita Martínez.
+Also during 2002, she teamed up with Sánchez Vicario to win the first WTA Tour doubles titles of her career, in Sopot, Poland, Helsinki and Kyōtō, Japan.
 Kuznetsova finished the 2002 season as world No. 43 in singles.